 Crystal Cove held my attention from beginning to end, and yet I find myself somewhat ambivalent about the novel.
 On the one hand, I really like Justine, the heroine, and I enjoyed her “aunts”, Rosemary and Sage, who live on a nearby island.
 Kleypas is a good writer; I have no complaints on that front.
 So why the ambivalence?
 Well, I’m less enthusiastic about Jason, the hero (for reasons I’ll get into below), and there are a few elements in the book that made me uncomfortable, and two things I found a bit difficult to swallow.

 The supernatural elements in the book also bothered me a bit.
-If you read this blog, you know that I don’t have any problem with paranormal elements on principle; I read fantasy and paranormal books all the time.* But I prefer the magical/paranormal elements to make internal sense, not be added in order to provide a plot device.
+If you read this blog, you know that I don’t have any problem with paranormal elements on principle; I read fantasy and paranormal books all the time.
+But I prefer the magical/paranormal elements to make internal sense, not be tossed in in order to provide a plot device.
 In this case, Justine’s powers as a hereditary witch and Rosemary and Sage’s Wiccan practices didn’t bother me; they work within the book.
-[SPOILER ALERT – skip to where it says “END SPOILER” if you don’t want even a hint of a spoiler.]
-Both the witch’s bane – a curse which kills any man a witch loves – and Jason’s lack of a soul do bother me, because in both cases, they feel like something manufactured to make the plot work.
-Kleypas works hard to make the witch’s bane consistent throughout the novel (it affects Justine’s mother, Sage, and several other witches we encounter), but for some reason I haven’t been able to pin down, she never really sold me on it.
-It seems so arbitrary, so cruel, and so pointless that it just doesn’t ring true for me.
-The idea that anyone could be born without a soul, however, flies in the face of everything I believe, and I just couldn’t swallow it.
-A soul isn’t something evolution would have cooked up; if you’re going to admit the existence of souls then there must be some Higher Being(s) that created them and gave them to human beings.
-To describe it as just an accident of birth – a “trait just like eye color or the size of one’s feet” is illogical.
-It’s an interesting plot device, and it gives Jason much of his motivation, but it’s a device, and that shows.
+But two other elements did bother me, because in both cases, they feel like something manufactured to make the plot work, rather than an organic part of the worldbuilding.
+One in particular is an interesting plot device, and it gives Jason much of his motivation, but it’s a device, and that shows.
 And that irritates me as a reader.
 It’s like seeing the back of the scenery at a play; it breaks the spell, kills the illusion of reality.
 Kleypas can do better.

 Finally, there’s one more thing that I found personally uncomfortable: a bondage scene of sorts.
 Granted, it’s not a heavy-duty dominance/submission scene, and it’s written reasonably tastefully, but… it’s not to my taste.
 YMMV.

 To sum up, then, I’d say that Crystal Cove is pretty well written, with the exception of the obvious plot devices I spoke about in the spoiler section.
 The romance itself is intense and sometimes steamy, and the main characters are both complex, interesting people.
-Justine is appealing; some readers will love Jason, while others may share my reservations.
+Justine is appealing.
+However, while some readers will love Jason, others may share my reservations.
 The paranormal elements are stronger in this book than in any of the previous Friday Harbor novels, including the one with the ghost; if that bothers you, it’s probably not the book for you.
-For my part, I enjoyed reading Crystal Cove despite the issues that bothered me.
-(I will admit, though, that I still prefer Kleypas’s historical romances, with their blend of humor and passion, over her contemporary romances.)
+For my part, I enjoyed reading Crystal Cove despite the issues that bothered me, but it’s not a book I’ll ever reread.
+And I still prefer Kleypas’s historical romances, with their blend of humor and passion, over her contemporary romances.